Skip to Content

 OC-NBA – Oregon Chapter of National Bar Association

-The OC-NBA is Oregon's bar association for Black attorneys.
+The OC-NBA is Oregon's bar association for all Oregon attorneys geared towards supporting access to justice, and including the following objectives.
 For more information, please contact ocnbapresident@gmail.com.

 The objectives of the OC-NBA are to: